AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

     twig: false
 ```

-If you use the admin plugin, you'll be able to change that using the page or system configuration forms—a “ZMarkdown” option is added to the _Process_ fields in both system config and page forms.
+If you use the admin plugin, you'll be able to change that using the page or system configuration forms—a “zmarkdown” option is added to the _Process_ fields in both system config and page forms.

+You can use Twig and zmarkdown processing at the same time, but not Markdown and zmarkdown.
+If both are enabled, Grav Markdown will take precedence.

 ## Credits

-This plugin uses (obviously) the [ZMarkdown engine](https://github.com/zestedesavoir/zmarkdown), initially developped for Zeste de Savoir.
-Also, thanks to the developers of [SimpleHTMLDOM](http://simplehtmldom.sourceforge.net/), used to backport the images processing to the Markdown parsed by ZMD.
+This plugin uses (obviously) the [zmarkdown engine](https://github.com/zestedesavoir/zmarkdown), initially developed for Zeste de Savoir.
+Also, thanks to the developers of [SimpleHTMLDOM](http://simplehtmldom.sourceforge.net/), used to backport images and links processing to zmarkdown.